triacs/panossakkos.github.io/_posts/2015-11-01-one-passwords.md

 <script src="https://gist.github.com/PanosSakkos/363e2fbc98e0fd4eafd3.js"></script>

 I started using it and I realized that I had created a password manager without actually storing any data(!).
-Also the blockchain cannot be altered, when a block is checkpointed, it's checkpointed for an eternity, thanks to the nodes of the Bitcoin network.
+Also the Block chain cannot be altered, when a block is checkpointed, it's checkpointed for an eternity, thanks to the nodes of the Bitcoin network.

 Results *for_an_1m4Gin4ry* secret passphrase